-When the video game business kicked off in Poland in the communist 80s, the odds were stacked against its survival.
+When the video game business kicked off in 1980s Poland, when the country was under the communist regime, the odds were stacked against its survival.

 The technology embargo from the West condemned the country to backwardness, and the national economy was much too unstable to sustain such a niche industry.
 And yet Polish game development managed to grow into one of the biggest players of the modern international market.

-In the Palace of Culture in Warsaw there is a room that may seem like a cabinet of curiosities to people below thirty.
+In the Palace of Culture in Warsaw, there is a room that may seem like a cabinet of curiosities to people under the age of 30.
 It’s full of computers, although they have nothing in common with the sleek tablets we own these days.
-There’s an old-school Ataris, a 90s Amiga, to name just the less obscure models ,and they’re among the last computers to run the first Polish video games.
-The room is part of the Warsaw Museum of Technology and Industry, and it’s especially popular this January, when the Palace hosts the exhibition Digital Dreamers, a presentation of the accomplishments of Polish game development.
+There’s an old-school Ataris and a 1990s Amiga, to name just the less obscure models ,and they’re among the last computers to run the first Polish video games.
+The room is part of the Warsaw Museum of Technology and Industry, and it was especially popular this January – when the Palace hosted the exhibition Digital Dreamers, a presentation of the accomplishments of Polish game development.

-To some, the exhibition might be a trip down memory lane.
-(Remember that one?
-Sure, I used to play that all the time!)
-To others it might be more of an archaeological experience.
-(Why would anyone play a game that has only one colour?)
-Nevertheless, Digital Dreamers also has something universal to offer.
-It presents the history of the video game industry in Poland in an accessible manner, with artefacts and custom-made films.
-It is a thrilling underdog story: Poland is now among the five biggest video games manufacturers in the world.
+To some, the exhibition might have been a trip down memory lane. (‘Remember that one?
+Sure, I used to play that all the time!‘) To others it might have been more of an archaeological experience. (‘Why would anyone play a game that has only one colour?‘) Nevertheless, Digital Dreamers also had something universal to offer.
+It presented the history of the video game industry in Poland in an accessible manner, with artefacts and custom-made films.
+It is a thrilling underdog story: Poland is now amongst the five biggest video-game manufacturers in the world.

-The exhibit allows visitors to play many different vintage games on authentic, old-school computers.
-Obviously, the newest Polish titles like The Witcher 3 or Dying Light are also abundantly featured.
-Digital Dreamers will be on show until March 15th 2016, and then move in to Lithuania, Britain and the US.
+The exhibit allowed visitors to play many different vintage games on authentic, old-school computers.
+Obviously, the newest Polish titles like The Witcher 3 or Dying Light were also abundantly featured.
+Digital Dreamers was on show until 15th March 2016 before moving on to Lithuania, Britain and the US.